-In 1933, three-time Indy 500 winner Louis Meyer requested a bottle of cold buttermilk upon finishing the race.
+In 1933, after his second Indianapolis 500 win, three-time Indy 500 winner Louis Meyer requested a bottle of cold buttermilk upon finishing the race.
 In 1936, as Meyer won a second Indy 500, he, once again, requested buttermilk.
 Thus, the monumental milk tradition began.
-All these years later, Indianapolis 500 drivers still quench their 500-mile thirst with an ice cold bottle of milk hand-delivered..
+All these years later, Indianapolis 500 drivers still quench their 500-mile thirst with an..

 INDIANAPOLIS – Two-time Formula One World Champion racing legend Fernando Alonso was honored Tuesday by the American Dairy Association Indiana as he became the 43rd driver to be awarded the “Fastest Rookie of the Year Award.”
 Despite his impressive racing resume, this is the first time Alonso will compete in the Indianapolis 500, thus dubbing..

 INDIANAPOLIS – It’s not often that two Hoosier dairy farmers get to say that every single driver in the Indianapolis 500 wants to meet them.
 However, that is exactly the case for Joe Kelsay and Kim Minich.
 On Sunday May 28, Kelsay and Minich will be standing, cold milk in hand, awaiting the victor of..

 Editor’s Note: this is the fourth installment in our eight-part “Farm to Table” series.
 The Morrison family is a fictional dairy farm family.
 Join us as we follow their adventures in “Farm to Table!”
 Part Four: Waving the Green Flag!
 Spring on the farm means my Dad is up before the sun and I can..